sjabbour/sjabbour.github.io/_pages/about.md

 News
 ===
+- Our new study on measuring the impact of AI and AI explanations is now published in [JAMA](https://jamanetwork.com/journals/jama/article-abstract/2812908) and [its](https://www.mdedge.com/cardiology/article/267133/pulmonology/systemic-bias-ai-models-may-undermine-diagnostic-accuracy?channel=224) [getting](https://fperrywilson.medium.com/explainability-is-a-poor-band-aid-for-biased-ai-in-medicine-3db62a338857) [some](https://www.medscape.com/viewarticle/999319?src=&form=fpf) [press](https://www.medpagetoday.com/special-reports/features/107944)!
 - Honored to have received the 2nd-place presentation award at the 20th University of Michigan [CSE Honors Competition](https://cse.engin.umich.edu/stories/2023-cse-honors-competition-highlights-outstanding-research-by-grad-students)!
 Check back in December for an updated link with my talk :)
 - Honored to have been selected as the first-ever recipient of the [CSE HACKS Spirit Award](https://cse.engin.umich.edu/stories/sarah-jabbour-selected-for-cse-hacks-spirit-award)!
 - "Learning Concept Credible Models for Mitigating Shortcuts" published in [NeurIPS](https://blog.neurips.cc/)!